Bed Bug Detection Dog Certifications are a yearly test that a K9 and handler go through.

 Anyone can go on the WDDO or NESDCA website and look up certified teams listed by state.

-Lawrence J. Myers, MS, DVM, Ph.D. has done extensive research in canine olfactory physiology; particularly with improving the detector dog.
+Lawrence J. Myers, MS, DVM, Ph.D. has done extensive research in canine olfactory physiology, particularly with improving the detector dog.
 He has testified as an expert witness in many cases involving detector dog-handler teams.
-He says “Randomized double-blind testing brings the highest scientific standards to the certification of scent detection canine teams.
+He says, “Randomized, double-blind testing brings the highest scientific standards to the certification of scent detection canine teams.
 Anything less would raise questions on ability and accuracy”

-The person who sets up the test leaves the area and a proctor or video camera system is present, while the dog and handler complete the test.
-This means that there are no outside influences inadvertently giving cues to the dog or handler.
+The person who sets up the test leaves the area, and a proctor or video camera system is present while the dog and handler complete the test.
+Using this high standard means no outside influences inadvertently giving cues to the dog or handler.

-A minimum of one pipe will contain a hide, and a maximum of two pipes may contain a hide.
+A minimum of one pipe will contain a hide, and a maximum of two tubes may include a hide.
 The dog must alert to the correct PVC pipes with the odor and not have any misses or false alerts to move onto the next phase of the test.
-The next phase for bed bug dogs is the room search phase.

 The tests are randomized because this is the best way to mimic real-world situations and eliminate the possibility of guessing a pattern.
 Ahead of time, the person setting up the test will spends time rolling dice to determine in which areas to hide the target odors.
 By rolling dice, you will avoid following any kind of pattern which handlers might try to guess, the way a student might try to guess the patterns of answers in a multiple-choice exam.

 Many police dog handlers, arson dogs, human remains detection dogs, and cancer detection dogs have to go through the same double-blind tests.
 They can test through WDDO or other national organizations like PNW Police Detection Dog Organization.
-These double-blind tests force K9 teams to prove that they are able to search in a neutral manner without influences.
-This test will prevent the handler or person who set up the test from making conscious or unconscious cues during the search.
+These double-blind tests force K9 teams to prove that they can search neutrally without influences.